Rebranding? 7 Keys to Ensure a Smooth Transition

 1. Make sure you’re clear about what a brand is.

-To customers, a brand is the promise of an experience as well as their experience of that promise delivered.
+To customers, a brand is the promise of an experience as well as the experience of that promise being delivered.
 A brand is a valuable asset that must be nurtured by delivering valuable content in social media; friendly, quick customer service; personal and authentic responses to every customer who contacts you; and respecting customers’ desires to opt in or out of direct marketing contact with your brand.

 2. Maintain control of the rebranding process.

-4. Your logo, tag line, typography and design should tell a single-minded story.
+4. Your logo, tagline, typography and design should tell a single-minded story.

 6. Never stop supporting and promoting your brand.

-7. Protect your brand.
+7. Protect your brand after rebranding.